 Not that video games are the only things guilty of this, as it’s a lingering issue in film and TV too.
 It is not always a bad idea to force the player to do something he or she doesn’t want to do, the best examples of this being found in every game made by Frictional Games (Penumbra: Overture, Penumbra: Black Plague, Amnesia: The Dark Descent, SOMA), and such a thing can have tremendous impact in a story that isn’t black and white.

 Having grey areas, complex multidimensional characters, tugging different players in different directions, all while the writing beneath it all is good, will lead to lots of discussion/debates, strong feelings, and thus a strong potential fanbase.
 The material will live on for longer.
 Maybe try to humanize the enemies somewhat?
 It can be as simple as having regular enemies talk about their personal lives and the like, such as to portray them as human, as seen in the Wolfenstein games, Metro 2033 and Metro: Last Light, Deus Ex games, and many others.
-It is also possible to go a step further and do this same thing with an actual important, developed antagonist character, as Dragon Age: Origins thoughtfully does with Loghain Mac Tir for example.
+It is also possible to go a step further and do this same thing with an actual important, developed antagonist character so that they’re not just a stereotypical “evil villain.”

 This “Don’t” actually doesn’t apply to all story-driven single player games.
 There are games that would work no other way, like Anna.
 Nonetheless, having the game not revolve entirely around the player is an underused concept.

 If the entire game involves nothing other than the player, it can get stale, seem too unrealistic and too staged.
-Half-Life was perhaps the first shooter to try and avoid this, by making it possible for enemies to fight each other (especially when the military shows up).
-As a result of this, Half-Life and its unofficial remake Black Mesa feel more alive, realistic, and dangerous than most other shooters.
+Half-Life and Unreal tried to avoid this in 1998, by making it possible for enemies to fight each other.
+As a result of this, they feel more alive, realistic, and dangerous than most other shooters.
 S.T.A.L.K.E.R.
 Clear Sky takes this to another level with its faction wars, not to mention the dynamic A-Life behind all of the S.T.A.L.K.E.R. games makes it so the world doesn’t revolve around the player to the point where it can significantly alter plot progress in Clear Sky.
 Games created by Bethesda Game Studios succeed here thanks to the randomness of their open world.

 Don’t be afraid to add a level of randomness, whether it’s dynamic AI like S.T.A.L.K.E.R.’s A-Life or Bethesda’s Radiant AI, or perhaps randomized quests and loot.
 That’s right; side quests can be randomized and change for every playthrough, as Underhell shows.
 Not every game needs this, but it is an underused concept.
 Randomness can be a great thing when implemented properly, adding replay value and unpredictability.
 It can provide gamers with different stories to share, and it helps alleviate the game world seeming too focused on the player.